marklimm/pi-day/README.md

 The main page displays the leaderboard itself - clearly illustrating the rules that all managers in 1st, 2nd, 3rd, or last place would get a pie in the face :) - as well as a real-time "news feed" of votes as they were being tallied.
 There is also a countdown timer, counting down the days, hours, minutes and seconds before the end of voting.
 Firebase authentication is used to authenticate the admin

-There is also an admin portion for adding to the vote tallies
+Here is a screenshot of the admin interface for updating the vote tallies
 ![Image of admin_leaderboard](https://raw.githubusercontent.com/marklimm/pi-day/master/images/admin_leaderboard.png)

 Tech stack: knockoutJS, requireJS, firebase, underscore